 Sixth Form Careers Education, Information, Advice and Guidance (CEIAG)

 Careers education and opportunities are of huge importance to us at Whickham School and we place great emphasis on providing a broad and engaging programme of support.
-Our academic progress is outstanding and we are proud to be one of the top performing post-16 institutions in the North East, with 62% of all Grades A*-B in 2018.
-In 2019 A-Level Pass rate was 100% which is something we are extremely proud of.
+Our academic progress is outstanding and we are proud to be one of the top performing post-16 institutions in the North East which is something we are extremely proud of.

-In line with our Whole School CEIAG Policy and the new Ofsted Framework (2019) we are confident that we are working to effectively meet the required Gatsby Benchmarks, ensuring we provide a robust and inspirational programme for our students.
+In line with our Whole School CEIAG Policy the Ofsted Framework (2019) the DFE Statutory Careers Guidance (2023) and the Gatsby Good Careers Guidance Report we are confident that we are working to effectively meet the required Gatsby Benchmarks, ensuring we provide a robust and inspirational programme for our students.

 Entry & Guidance